VegethYT/FNF-Kade-Engine-Android-Porting/README.md

-# FNF-Android-Porting:
+# FNF-Kade-Engine-Android-Porting:

-The things im using when i port a mod to android
+The things I use when porting a Kade Engine mod

-**This should be used for the FNF 0.2.8 update and engines that have this version of FNF**
+**This should be used for every Kade Engine version except Kade Engine 1.6 and above**

 ### PC compile instructions For Android: